ToxPuro/astaroth/README.md

 * `astaroth/include/astaroth.h`: Astaroth main header.
 Contains the interface for accessing single- and multi-GPU layers.
 * `astaroth/include/astaroth_utils.h`: Utility library header.
 Provides functions for performing common tasks on host, such as allocating and verifying meshes.
+* `acc-runtime/api/acc_runtime.h`: Low-level single-GPU library for running kernels generated from user-defined DSL files.
-* `<build directory>/astaroth.f90`: Fortran interface to Astaroth.
-Generated when building the library.
+* ~~`<build directory>/astaroth.f90`: Fortran interface to Astaroth.
+Generated when building the library.~~ (not available at the moment)

 ## FAQ